 Description: Any credit Entry refused by the Receiver may be returned by the RDFI.

-Suggestion: First, contact the customer so that the problem may be resolved.
+Suggestion: First, contact the customer.
 With this in mind, ask them to resolve the problem with their bank.
-Then, the customer can confirm that the refund will be accepted for another refund transacton.
+Then, the customer can confirm acceptance for another refund transaction.

 ACH Return Code R24 – Duplicate Entry

 Description: Namely, the RDFI received an apparent duplicate Entry.
 This includes a trace number, date, dollar amount, and/or other data matching another transaction.